Bessie Drysdale

-Bessie Drysdale (née Ingram Edwards, 1871–1950) was a British teacher, suffragette activist, birth control campaigner, eugenicist and writer.
+Bessie Drysdale (1871–1950) was a British teacher, suffragette activist, birth control campaigner, eugenicist and writer.
 She was a member of the Women’s Social and Political Union’s (WSPU) National Executive Committee and secretary of the Malthusian League.

 Early life

-Drysdale was born in 1871 in Hereford, Herefordshire.
+Drysdale was born in 1871 in Hereford, Herefordshire, England.
 She worked as a teacher at Stockwell College in South London.

 Marriage

-She married Charles Vickery Drysdale in 1898, whose parents were Charles Robert Drysdale and Alice Vickery.
+Drysdale married Charles Vickery Drysdale in 1898, whose parents were Charles Robert Drysdale and Alice Vickery.
 He was an electrical engineer, fellow eugenicist, and social reformer, and was a founder member of the Men's League for Women's Suffrage (MLWS).
-The couple had one daughter called Eva Drysdale who died in 1914, aged 13, and an adopted son.
+The couple had one daughter called Eva Drysdale who died in 1914, aged 13, and an adopted son called Eric Charles Drysdale.

 Suffrage activism

 Drysdale was a member of the Women's Social and Political Union (WSPU).
 She was one of the 52 women arrested during a suffragette march to the House of Commons on 14 February 1907 and spent 21 days in Holloway Prison.
 Later in 1907, Drysdale left the WSPU to join the breakaway group the Women's Freedom League (WFL).
 In 1908 she attended the congress of the International Women’s Suffrage Alliance in Stockholm, Sweden, as the WFL delegate.
-Her husband also attended to represent the MLWS.
+Her husband also attended to represent the Men's League for Women's Suffrage (MLWS).

 When the 1911 census was taken, Drysdale participated in the suffragette boycott and wrote on her form: “as the Government refuses me a vote and as I am not therefore recognised as a citizen, I refuse to perform the duties of one in giving the information required by the Government”.
 She signed as a member of the WFL.

 Drysdale left the WFL in April 1912 to campaign for women's enfranchisement independently.
 During this time she also wrote for the short lived radical feminist magazine The Freewoman (1911-1913), which covered topics including sexuality, women's rights, motherhood and marriage.